divega/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/code-first-data-annotations.md

 The Required attribute will also affect the generated database by making the mapped property non-nullable.
 Notice that the Title field has changed to “not null”.

+>[!NOTE]
-> **Note:** In some cases it may not be possible for the column in the database to be non-nullable even though the property is required.
+> In some cases it may not be possible for the column in the database to be non-nullable even though the property is required.
 For example, when using a TPH inheritance strategy data for multiple types is stored in a single table.
 If a derived type includes a required property the column cannot be made non-nullable since not all types in the hierarchy will have this property.